-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-The subjects are accessed by way of uPVC double glazed entrance doors to both front and rear.
-There are further uPVC double glazed patio doors leading from the conservatory to the rear gardens.
-There are uPVC double glazed patio doors leading from both the conservatory and sitting room to the rear gardens.
-External decorations Visually inspected.
-External timbers and render work have a paint finish.
-Conservatories / porches None.
-Communal areas None.
-Garages and permanent outbuildings None.
+Communal areas N/A Garages and permanent outbuildings Visually inspected.
+There is a former car garage to the rear.
 Outside areas and boundaries Visually inspected.
-The subjects benefit from garden grounds to both front and rear.
-The front gardens incorporate a car run in providing off street parking.
-Gardens to the rear are bound by way of timber fencing.
+Well maintained garden grounds.
 Ceilings Visually inspected from floor level.
-Ceilings within the property are formed in plasterboard.
+The ceilings would appear to be finished in lath and plaster and plasterboard design.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are predominantly of brick construction plastered on both faces.
+The internal walls would appear to be finished in lath and plaster and plasterboard design.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Floors are of timber construction.
-No sub-floor inspection was undertaken and hence we cannot comment upon its condition.
+Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+No sub floor inspection was possible, the sub floor access hatch could not be located.
+No comment can be made on the condition of the sub floor area.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings, together with internal pass doors of timber construction.
-The kitchen incorporates base and wall mounted units.
+The internal doors are of timber panel design.
+Kitchen facilities are on modern lines.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas "Living Flame" fire located within the living room apartment.
+All flue linings should be checked, repaired if necessary and swept prior to appliances being reused.
 Internal decorations Visually inspected.
-Paint finishes throughout.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+The property is in good decorative order.
+Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical circuitry incorporates 13 amp power points throughout.

-Single Survey Gas Accessible parts of the system were visually inspected without removing fittings.
+Mains supply of electricity.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply.
+Mains supply of gas.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
+Mains supply of water.
+Sanitary fittings are on modern lines.
+No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
+Timbers are assumed to be in a satisfactory condition.

-Water piping, where visible, is run in copper and PVC.
-Bathroom fittings incorporate a three piece suite within the principal bathroom and a shower, WC and wash-hand basin within the shower room at ground floor level.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Domestic heating and hot water are provided by way of a gas fired boiler wall mounted within the cupboard off the kitchen which vents by way of a flue to the rear elevation.
-Drainage Drainage covers etc. were not lifted.
+Heating is by means of a gas fired central heating system.
+The system is fired by a Ferroli boiler.
+Radiators are installed within.

+Drainage

+Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.

 All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.